clux/facemaulers/recaps/120-liches.md

 120-liches
 17 August 2021

 You cheated time with the powers of Mordai's new patron Sahaquiel and was able to progress time while gaining a long rest.
 Having just fought both Irae and Arklem within the last hour, you felt you had the upper hand and pressed your advantage.
+Mordai remembers that liches can regain spells in their lair (however only up to 8th, so them pressing simplified Irae fight).

 Venturing deep inside the acropolis you found skeletons and undead glitchingly form and collapse, something big is underway.
 You find Arklem desperately trying to channel back spells, but it seemed not too successful.
 The tether to his soul has weakened, and he himself was weak.